 We see scenes where you can view the outside from inside the cockpit.
 Was that actually a different set?

 Yes.
 Generally that was a number of different things.
 They would do that different ways.
 Sometimes they would take in the panels and drop them into the front of the exterior set in the interior cockpit and they'd shoot through there.
 Often what they would do is take the actual interior cockpit set, which was a 'wild' set, which meant that it could be moved anywhere.
 They'd just take it and they'd set it up on the stage in front of the trees, in front of the greens.
 Sometimes, they would just setup trees and greens in front of it, and then other times it was done either with a process plate or with a composite matte.

 So you might just end up with the front side of the cockpit out in the 'forest' somewhere - you'd just see the edges of the walls when viewed from behind?

 Sure.
 They were just set up literally just the three walls necessary to construct the interior, then, shoot through those.
-Or, if there was action taking place outside the cockpit, sometimes it would be blue screen, so it would just be the cockpit set, set up in front of the blue screen, or if it was a process plate in front of the projection screen, or if it was a composite matt, which was rarely a matt for that kind of work, it would be screened off with usually black or blue.
+Or, if there was action taking place outside the cockpit, sometimes it would be blue screen, so it would just be the cockpit set, set up in front of the blue screen, or if it was a process plate in front of the projection screen, or if it was a composite matte, which was rarely a matte for that kind of work, it would be screened off with usually black or blue.